Schools need to produce a report which describes how they support pupils with special educational needs and/or disabilities (SEND).

 Contact the school directly.
 You can get their contact details by using the school finder.

 Salford Information, Advice and Support Service gives information, advice and support to children, young people and also parents about special educational needs and disability.
 Call 0161 778 0349/0343/0335 or email email@example.com

 I'm looking for information on a school outside Salford.
 Where do I go?

-If you would like information on schools not in Salford, search on the Department of Education schools finder.
+If you would like information on schools not in Salford you can use the GOV.UK schools and colleges comparison service.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.